 Certain objects are not allowed either in hand baggage or in checked baggage.
 In addition, a few objects are allowed only in hand baggage or only in checked baggage.
 Below, we have summarised the restrictions on what you can take in your checked baggage.
 Since regulations can change, you can find the currently valid dangerous goods guidance on the IATA website.
 Check also with your airline regarding the applicable rules for what you can take with you.

 Only a limited quantity of fluids are allowed in hand baggage due to safety requirements at European airports.
-Only liquids of no more than 100 ml each and 1 litre in total are permitted at security control.
+Only liquid containers of no more than 100 ml each and 1 litre in total are permitted at security control.
 Passengers must pack their liquids in accordance with the guidelines in a transparent, resealable 1-litre bag.
 Only one bag per passenger is permitted.
 This should be be placed on top of your cabin baggage so that it can be quickly placed in the security tray for the control.

 These include pastes, lotions, creams, foam, mixtures of liquids and solids (aerosols), as well as other substances that are liquid, viscous, gelatinous, creamy or similar in consistency at room temperature.